Create, Share, and Discover eBooks

 SHARE Your E-Book with Readers in Florida

-Once accepted, your work will appear in the Indie Florida Collection and be available to readers here in Jacksonville (and all over Florida).
+The submission process takes about 5 minutes, and you are welcome to submit as many of your books as you would like.
+Once accepted, your work will appear in the Indie Florida Collection and be available to readers here in Jacksonville (and all over Florida)

-The best of these books will also make their way into Library Journal’s Indie Author Project Select (nationwide) collection, which is available to readers throughout the U.S.
+The best of these books will also make their way into the Indie Author Project Select collection, which is available to participating libraries on BiblioBoard throughout the US and Canada.
+Once submitted, your book will be passed through the review process, and you will be notified within 4–6 weeks if your book has been chosen as an IAP Selection.

 You can start reading right away, with no holds or waitlists on the BiblioBoard website.
-You can also download the BiblioBoard Library mobile app to read on the go.
+To read on the go, download the BiblioBoard Library app on the Apple Store or Google Play.
 Note: If you have an Amazon Kindle Fire, follow these instructions to side load BiblioBoard Library on to your device.

 # You May Also Like...